How Can You Manage Negative Emotions Through Emotional Regulation?

 What is at the root of emotional dysregulation?

-There are many things that can make it hard for a person to manage emotions effectively.
-Genetics, poor parenting, traumatic exposure, or mental disorders are all possibilities, among others.
-If you’re concerned about managing your emotions, it may be worthwhile to work with a therapist or other professional as you confront the issue.
-They can help you investigate the underlying causes of your emotions and use evidence-based techniques like cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) to help you learn skills for meaningful change.
+If you’re concerned about managing your emotions, it may be worthwhile to work with a therapist who specializes in emotional dysregulation.
+They can help you investigate the underlying causes of your emotions and use evidence-based techniques like cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) to facilitate cognitive change.
+Through therapy, you can learn response modulation and other emotional regulation strategies to cope with life’s challenges and reduce the emotional impact of stressful events.

 What is it called when you can't regulate your emotions?

-Struggling to regulate emotions is commonly referred to as “emotional dysregulation.”
+Experiencing difficulty with emotion regulation is commonly referred to as “emotional dysregulation.”
 Dysregulation can vary in severity and may only appear under certain circumstances.
-If you’re looking for help managing your emotions, you may want to seek the help of a qualified professional who can use evidence-based techniques like behavioral therapy to help you address your concerns.
+If you’re looking for help managing your emotions, you may want to seek the help of a qualified professional who can use evidence-based techniques like behavioral therapy and response-focused emotion regulation strategies to help you address your concerns, form healthier social relationships, and improve your well-being.

 What medication is used for emotional regulation?

 Many different types of medication may be used to help manage emotions.
 Often, the medication helps treat the underlying cause of dysregulation rather than the emotions themselves.
-For example, depression may contribute to trouble managing emotions, and antidepressant medication may improve emotion management by treating the underlying condition.
+For example, depression may contribute to trouble managing emotions and modifying emotional reactions, and antidepressant medication may improve emotion management by treating the underlying condition.
 If the medication targets emotional lability directly, it may be referred to as a mood-stabilizing medication.
 Common mood stabilizers include lithium, valproate, carbamazepine and lamotrigine.

 What is poor emotional regulation?